GoogleChrome/developer.chrome.com/site/en/blog/new-in-devtools-94/index.md

 ## New checkbox to invert the network filters {: #invert-network-filter }
 Use the new **Invert** checkbox to invert the filters in the Network panel.

-For example, you can type “status-code: 404” to filter the network requests with status 404.
+For example, you can type "status-code: 404" to filter the network requests with status 404.
 Enable the **Invert** checkbox to negate the filter (show all network requests which are not with status 404).

 {% Img src="image/dPDCek3EhZgLQPGtEG3y0fTn4v82/xx1ju91Mu3qflyG6E40W.png", alt="Invert the network filters", width="800", height="474" %}